okfde/old.okfn.de/blog/_posts/2018/2018-12-10-PSI-public-sector-information.md

 ### English

-~ "We shall write, As time, and our concernings shall importune" -- "Duke" | W. Shakespeare's "Measure for Measure": Act I, Scene I (play) aka It's is timely ressource question.
+~ "We shall write, As time, and our concernings shall importune"<br>
+-- "Duke" | W. Shakespeare's "Measure for Measure": Act I, Scene I (play)<br>
+aka It's is timely ressource question.